Leniency Designs: An Operator's Manual: A Checklist for Leniency Designs

 \section{A Checklist for Leniency Designs}

-We now present a step-by-step guide to leniency design implementation, illustrated with data from \textcite{farre2020patent}.
+We now present a step-by-step guide to leniency designs, illustrated with the replication file from \textcite{FarreMensaHegdeLjungqvist2020data}.
 Their setting examines how initial patent approval by a US Patent Office examiner affects subsequent innovation by US startups.
-Our reanalysis sample contains 32,514 first-time patent applications filed after 2001 with final decisions by 2013.\footnote{ Our analysis uses the full sample from the original paper as found in its replication package.
-The initial dataset has 34,435 observations.
-We drop 1 observation that is missing citation data.
-We then drop 1,851 observations with singleton covariates or instruments, and 69 observations with leverage of 1.
-This causes us to drop 378 collinear controls and 1,676 collinear IVs.
-See the code documentation at \href{https://github.com/kolesarm/ManyIV}{\texttt{https://github.com/kolesarm/ManyIV}} for discussion on how this recursive algorithm is implemented to drop these observations and variables.} \Cref{tab:summary_stats} summarizes key variables.
-The treatment---approval of the first-time application---occurs for 65\% of applicants.
-Following \textcite{farre2020patent}, we track several key outcomes: whether startups file additional patents (40\% do), whether they have any subsequent patents that were approved (30\% do), and counts of new applications, approvals, and citations.
+Our reanalysis sample contains 32,514 first-time patent applications filed after 2001, with final decisions by 2013 (see \Cref{sec:data} for details).

+\Cref{tab:summary_stats} summarizes key variables.
+The treatment---approval of the first-time application---occurs for 65 percent of applicants.
+Following \textcite{farre2020patent}, we track several key outcomes: whether startups file additional patents (40 percent do, per the table), whether they have any subsequent patents that were approved (30 percent do), and counts of new applications, approvals, and citations.
 Besides standard covariates like patent class and claim counts, we observe venture capital funding rounds prior to application.
 For the subset of applications also submitted abroad, we observe a proxy of application quality: European or Japanese patent office decisions.
 We also construct a measure of local entrepreneurship using the number of startups in each state.
 As we show below, these additional observables can help gauge the plausibility of the leniency design's identifying assumptions and assess external validity.
+See again \Cref{sec:data} for more details on these variables.

 Our checklist consists of five steps; to illustrate it, we use an original R package for UJIVE, available at \href{https://github.com/kolesarm/ManyIV}{\texttt{https://github.com/kolesarm/ManyIV}}.

 \emph{1.
 Identify necessary controls for as-good-as-random assignment, and what estimator and standard errors are appropriate given the quasi-experimental design}